chadsansing/ouroboros/gm-resources/planning/session-4.md

 Copper, Iron, and Sodium are tearing one another apart.
 The *Urchin* won't last.
 Wallfacer is preparing to descened to the deepest parts of Copper Station, to seal themselves in, and wait out the pass.
 PCs have 3 turns to make as much progress as possible at Pressure 4 before they'll be marooned here.

+Wallfacer is ancient and quiet and pale blue wrapped inside a now too-big case of Adjudicator armor.

 ### Scene 4

 Evasion.